innovationOnBoard/iob-staging/signup.md

 <div class="6u 12u$(small)">
     <h4>Newsletter Sign-Up</h4>
     <p>Workshops and seminars are open to everyone, including non-UBC students.
+You do not need to be competing to learn from our workshops, everyone is welcome.
 Please sign up for our newsletter for the latest updates using this form.</p>
 <section>

 <form action="//innovationonboard.us16.list-manage.com/subscribe/post?u=c3b28e1c3768da0034cb9df6b&amp;id=d52602a9c6" method="post" id="mc-embedded-subscribe-form" name="mc-embedded-subscribe-form" class="validate" target="_blank" novalidate>